munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="juggle">

-This is, in fact, why we use stack slot zero to store the reciver -- it's how the caller already organizes the stack for a method call.

-A well-designed calling convention is an important part of a bytecode VM's performance story.
+This is a key reason *why* we use stack slot zero to store the reciver -- it's how the caller already organizes the stack for a method call.
+An efficient calling convention is an important part of a bytecode VM's performance story.

 </aside>